Kotaro Nagata

-Kotaro Nagata (永田 滉太朗: born 17 June 2005) is a Japanese professional footballer who plays as a midfielder for Porto B.
+Kotaro Nagata (永田 滉太朗: born 17 June 2005) is a Japanese professional footballer who plays as a midfielder for Liga 3 club Oliveirense.

 Club career

 As a youth player, Nagata joined the youth academy of Japanese side Kawasaki Frontale.
 Following his stint there, he joined the youth academy of Japanese side Yokohama FC in 2017 and was promoted to the club's senior team in 2022, where he made zero league appearances and scored zero goals.

 During the summer of 2023, he was sent on loan to Portuguese side Oliveirense, where he made twenty-nine league appearances and scored three goals.
 Japanese news website PR Times wrote in 2025 that he "became a key player for the team and established himself as a starter at attacking midfield" while playing for the club.

-Ahead of the 2025–26 season, he signed for Portuguese side Porto B.
+Ahead of the 2025–26 season, Nagata signed for Portuguese side Porto B. On 22 January 2026, he returned to Oliveirense on a six-month loan.

 International career

 Nagata is a Japan youth international.
 On 10 June 2023, he debuted for the Japan national under-19 football team during a 0–2 away friendly loss to the Panama national under-23 football team.